Towards Understanding Learning in Neural Networks with Linear Teachers: Preliminaries

 \comment{ Since we use a positive homogeneous activation (Leaky ReLU) the network we consider with $2k$ hidden neurons is as expressive as networks with k hidden neurons and any vector $v$ in the second layer as seen at \cite{brutzkus2017sgd}.
 Hence, we can fix the second layer without limiting the expressive power of the two-layer network.
 Although it is relatively simpler than the case where the second layer is not fixed, the effect of over-parameterization can be studied in this setting as well. }

 {\bf Optimization Algorithm:} The training-loss mimimization optimization problem is to find:

 We focus on two different gradient-based methods in different parts of the paper.
-First, we consider the case where $L_{\sS}(\vtheta)$ is minimized using SGD in epochs with a batch size of one.
+First, we consider the case where $L_{\sS}(\mW)$ is minimized using SGD in epochs with a batch size of one and a learning rate $\eta$.
 Data points are sampled without replacement at each epoch.
-Denote by $\displaystyle \vtheta_{t} = (\mW_{t}; v)$ the parameters at iteration $t$ during some epoch. \comment{ then the update at iteration $t$ is given by
+Denote by $\displaystyle \mW_{t}$ the parameters after $t$ updates.